DeadRick/Q-analysis/README.md

  3. Calculate eccentricities of simplices according to formulas proposed by J.L.
 Casti[^1] or L. Duckstein[^2]
  4. Save the results.

 [^1]: Casti J.L.
-(1979).
-Connectivity, Complexity and Catastrophe in Large-scale Systems.
-John Wiley & Sons.
+Connectivity, complexity, and catastrophe in large-scale systems (Int.
+Series on Applied Systems Analysis), J. Wiley & Sons, 1979, 203 p.
-[^2]: Duckstein L. (1997).
-Q-analysis for modeling and decision making.
+[^2]: Duckstein L., Nobe S.A.
+Q-analysis for modeling and decision making, European Journal of Operational Research, 103 (3), 1997, pp. 411-425

 ### Visualization Window
 1. View of the visualization of the results.